VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

 In common business scenarios, multi-level time scale display may be required.
 VTable-Gantt supports five time granularities: `'day' | 'week' | 'month' | 'quarter' | 'year' | 'hour' | 'minute' | 'second'`.

-You can set the row height and time unit (such as day, week, month, etc.) of the date scale through the `timelineHeader.scales.unit` configuration item.
+You can set the row height and time unit (such as day, week, month, etc.) of the date scale through the `timelineHeader.scale` configuration item.

 ### Date Header Style